Skip to main content

 The sooner you can gain an insider’s expert perspective, the better.
 A third-party consultant can help you identify red flags and decide whether to go after an investment.
 Find seasoned professionals who will confirm (or reject) your industry thesis and become an ongoing partner in the space.
 Your advisor should help you navigate the current deal and cultivate opportunities with potential sellers on your behalf.

-Prepare a customized checklist
+Prepare a customized investment due diligence checklist

-While you’ll need to address thousands of due diligence angles before the process is finished, start with a simple list.
+While you’ll need to address thousands of investment due diligence angles before the process is finished, start with a simple list.
 Ask questions like these in the beginning:

 • What is the market landscape?
 Knowing the big players, identifying expected headwinds and tailwinds, differentiators, and disruptors in the industry will help lead you to conversations and decisions.